itsmartinwho/foresight-cdss-mvp/scripts/synthetic-data/synthetic_data_import_readme.md

 3. Choose appropriate strategy based on timeframe
 4. Always run in dry-run mode first before executing cleanup

+### Cleanup Tool Troubleshooting

+#### No Encounters Found
+- Check if the time window includes the problematic encounters
+- Verify target patients exist in the database
+- Use `--analyze-only` to see overall encounter statistics

+#### Permission Errors
+- Ensure `SUPABASE_SERVICE_ROLE_KEY` is set in `.env.local`
+- Verify the service role has delete permissions on the encounters table

+#### Unexpected Results
+- Always run in dry-run mode first to preview changes
+- Use the most conservative strategy initially
+- Check the encounter quality analysis before cleanup

 ## 📊 Expected Success Rates
 - **Standard imports:** 90-100% success rate
 - **Transcript imports:** 100% success rate (if properly formatted)
 - **Validation errors:** 2-5% due to data mismatches (normal)
+- **Cleanup operations:** 95-100% success rate for identified fake encounters

 ## 🧹 Cleanup After Import